 Wales have lost their opening two games of the Six Nations for the first time in 16 years, with defeat by Ireland followed by a record 35-7 loss to Scotland in Edinburgh.

-Gatland said his side would still give a good account of themselves if Saturday's match at the Principality Stadium went ahead, despite a chaotic build-up.
+Gatland was adamant Wales would still give a good account of themselves if Saturday's match at the Principality Stadium went ahead, despite a chaotic build-up.